Caroline Jones (politician): Brexit Party

-Leaves Brexit Party to sit as an independent

 On 18 August 2020, Jones released a statement stating that she had quit the Brexit Party's Senedd Group to sit as an Independent member due to its newly adopted anti-devolution stance.
 On 4 September she announced that she would stand in the 2021 Senedd election as an independent candidate for the Bridgend constituency.

+Independent

 In mid October 2020 she formed a new group in the Senedd, the Independent Alliance for Reform, together with fellow MSs David Rowlands and Mandy Jones.